 The Nigerian government has been making a lot of questionable decisions lately.
-First off, there was the decision to allow Chinese people that went for the Chinese New Year back into the country following the threat of Corona virus.
-Wouldn’t it have been more sensible to just suspend flights to and from china?
-The WHO last week certified it a global threat, and taking into consideration the amount of Chinese people in Nigeria, I would say we’re at risk.
-The Chinese new year obviously didn’t usher in good tidings: because just weeks after the Corona outbreak, Lassa fever outbreak was recorded in yet another province.
+First off, there was the decision to allow Chinese people that went for the Chinese New Year back into the country following the threat of Coronavirus.
+Wouldn’t it have been more sensible to just suspend flights to and from China?
+The WHO last week certified it as a global threat and taking into consideration the number of Chinese people in Nigeria, I would say we’re at risk.
+The Chinese new year obviously didn’t usher in good tidings: because just weeks after the Corona outbreak, the Lassa fever outbreak was recorded in yet another province.
 Last last, they go dey alright.

 Also, the ban on Okada and keke Napep’s has been something of a discussion point for everybody.
 I’ve never seen so much queue at the bus stop in my life.
 I’ve never seen so many people trekking together, and the traffic levels were on such a long thing.
 On Saturday when the ban took effect, I didn’t really feel it because I drove all day and had no cause to enter public transport.
 But later when I had to go to a cousin’s place (which is a keke ride away), I stopped cold when I realized I would have to walk because no keke anymore.
 I stayed back, but other people can’t afford the luxury of not going to where they need to go.